Maryland Medical Marijuana Card

 1. Place of residence

-- A utility bill, driver’s license, or state ID can all serve as proof of residency.
+- Utility bills, driver’s license or state ID can all be used as proof of residence.

 2. Minimum Age

-- Patients have to be at least eighteen years old.
+- Patients must have at least 18 years old.

-- With the approval of their parents or guardians and a designated caregiver, minors may be eligible.
+- With the consent of their guardianship or parents and a designated caregiver minors can be considered eligible.

 3. Medical Conditions That Qualify